Brolijah/YACpkTool/YACT/README.txt

     -o {name}   Your output file or folder name (relative or absolute) -d {path}   Directory name.
 If specified, extraction and/or packaging will search here instead.

-  packing options (only use if you know what to do):
-    --codec {name}    Compression codec to use.
+  extra options:
+    --csv {name}      A specified CSV file (relative or absolute) Can be used to export a CSV or to read from a CSV (when applicable).
-                      Default is none.
-Available options: none, layla --align {size}    Data alignment of the CPK.
+    --align {size}    Data alignment of the CPK.
                       Default is 2048.
 Available options: Powers of 2 between 1 and 32768.
+    --codec {name}    (Packing only.)
+Compression codec to use.
+                      Default is none.
+Available options: none, layla

   Examples:
     Listing contents: